george-pon/mycentos7docker/README.md

 # mycentos7docker

-This image is my convinient environment on CentOS 7 includes man pages, iproute, bind-utils, jq, kubectl CLI.
+This image is my convinient environment on CentOS 7 includes man pages, iproute, bind-utils, jq, kubectl CLI, docker CLI, helm, kustomize, envsubst

 ## how to use